Police: At least 5 gunmen involved in Sacramento shooting - NewsBreak

 “And those questions need to be answered and they will be answered over the days ahead,” Steinberg said.

-Defense lawyer Linda Parisi said an effort to seek Dandrae Martin’s release on bail will depend on whether prosecutors bring stiffer charges.
+Defense lawyer Linda Parisi said any effort to seek Dandrae Martin’s release on bail will depend on whether prosecutors bring stiffer charges.

 “If it turns out that the evidence demonstrates that this was mere presence at a scene that certainly argues more for a release,” Parisi said.
 “If it shows some more aggressive conduct then it would argue against it.
 But we don’t know that yet.”